rysenko/bugsnap/README.md

 # Introduction
-This is Chrome/FireFox extension that allows you to take page screenshots, annotate them and post directly to your bug tracker.
+This is Chrome extension that allows you to take page screenshots, annotate them and post directly to your bug tracker.

 Supported trackers: